Green-Software-Foundation/sci/Software_Carbon_Intensity/Software_Carbon_Intensity_Specification.md

 You MUST include an estimate of all the embodied emissions for the hardware used within your software boundary.

 You MAY use simple models to estimate embodied emissions; however, you SHOULD use the most granular data possible and ideally emissions data from a devices life cycle analysis when calculating your embodied carbon.

+Units: this MUST be in grams of carbon (gCO2eq).

 ## Software Boundary